ensody/ReactiveState-Kotlin/README.md

 }
 ```

-The `WhileUsed` class allows you to create an on-demand computed singleton that gets garbage collected as soon as nobody is using it, anymore.
+`WhileUsed` allows you to create an on-demand computed singleton that gets disposed as soon as nobody is using it, anymore.
 This can be used to e.g. share the same cache between all ViewModels within a certain screen flow, but free up the memory as soon as the user leaves the screen flow.

-As an alternative to the `CoroutineScope` based reference counting you can also use `WhileUsed.disposableValue()`, but then you mustn't forget to explicitly call `dispose()` once the value is not needed, anymore!
+As an alternative to the `CoroutineScope` based reference counting you can also pass a `DisposableGroup` or use `WhileUsed.disposableValue()`, but then you mustn't forget to explicitly call `dispose()` once the value is not needed, anymore!

+This is also a nice combination with `WhileSubscribed`.

 ### Automatic cleanups based on lifecycle state